Quantity Tutorial

 root_quantity = mlmc.make_root_quantity(sampler.sample_storage, simulation_factory.result_format())

-Mean estimates
+Mean Estimates

-To get estimated mean of a quantity:
+To compute the estimated mean of a quantity:

 root_quantity_mean = mlmc.quantity.quantity_estimate.estimate_mean(root_quantity)